nikhxxt/e-hrms-fastapi-backend/README.md

 ### Configure Environment Variables

-Create a `.env` file and configure the environment variables required by the application.
+Create a `.env` file with the variables required by the application.

 Example: